-A candidate will be eligible to obtain the degree upon the satisfactory completion of courses of study totalling 90 ECTS credits in Research Methods, a Seminar in Business Information Systems, and the presentation of a Research Dissertation.
+A candidate will be eligible to obtain the degree upon the satisfactory completion of courses of study totalling 90 ECTS credits in Research Skills and the presentation of a Research Dissertation.
+The programme can be taken online.

 The normal duration of the full-time research programme is one academic year, commencing in September and ending in the following August.
 The normal duration of the part-time programme is two academic years.